Locke & Key (TV series)

-Locke & Key is an American fantasy horror drama television series developed by Carlton Cuse, Meredith Averill, and Aron Eli Coleite, based on the comic-book series of the same name by Joe Hill and Gabriel Rodríguez.
+Locke & Key is an American fantasy drama television series developed by Carlton Cuse, Meredith Averill, and Aron Eli Coleite, based on the comic book series of the same name by Joe Hill and Gabriel Rodríguez.
 It premiered on Netflix on February 7, 2020.
 The series stars Darby Stanchfield, Connor Jessup, Emilia Jones, Jackson Robert Scott, Laysla De Oliveira, Petrice Jones, and Griffin Gluck.

 In December 2020, ahead of the second season premiere on October 22, 2021, the series was renewed for a third season which premiered on August 10, 2022.
-In April 2022, it was announced that the third season would be its final season, as originally planned by the creators.
+In April 2022, it was announced that the third season would be its last, as originally planned by the show's creators.

 Premise

-After Rendell Locke is murdered at the hands of former student Sam Lesser, his wife Nina decides to move with her three children, Tyler, Kinsey, and Bode, from Seattle to Matheson, Massachusetts, and take residence in Rendell's family home, Keyhouse.
+After Rendell Locke is murdered by former student Sam Lesser, his wife Nina decides to move with her three children, Tyler, Kinsey, and Bode, from Seattle to Matheson, Massachusetts, and take up residence in Rendell's family home, Keyhouse.
 The children soon discover a number of mysterious keys throughout the house that can be used to unlock various doors in magical ways.
 They soon become aware of a demonic entity that is also searching for the keys for its own malevolent purposes.